SuHuynh/IUML-Crowd-Counting----Caffe-Implementation/README.md

 The UCF_CC_50 dataset (2) could be dowloaded in [here](https://www.crcv.ucf.edu/data/ucf-cc-50/).

 After getting the dataset, using the code in ```data_preparation``` to create the training patch.
-Each original images, we randomly generate 30 patches.
+Each original image, we randomly generate 30 patches.
 We applied a geometry-adaptive kernel (1) which results in a smaller kernel size for a smaller object and a larger kernel size for a larger object.

 ### Training and Test